 Men need other men.
 Thus, the bromance.

-This is a fact that women in committed relationships sometimes don't understand.
-They believe that satisfaction their man might be getting from his male friends, they could just as easily be getting from them.
-In other words, time spent with his buddies is time not spent with his woman and that signifies a weakness in the relationship.
+This is a fact that women in committed relationships sometimes don't get.
+Women often think they can provide the same fulfillment men get from relationships with other men.
+In other words, men should minimize the time they spend with their male friends.
+Instead, they should spend it with their woman.
+Women falsely believe that if they don't, it signifies a weakness.
+Somehow, it's a symbol of a flawed relationship.
 This is simply not true.
 The more women understand the importance of male friendships and the bromance, the healthier their relationship will be.

-- Get his bro to like you - Another smart thing you can do is get your man's bro on your side.
+Another smart thing you can do is get your man's bro on your side.
 Meet him.
 Invite them to do bro things at your place.
 Be nice and open.
-You might be surprised to learn that a bro is very likely to back you up when your man starts spending too much time away, especially if he likes you.
-If your relationship is solid and the bro knows this, he's not going to let his bro screw it up by playing XBox all night long when he knows you're waiting at home.
+You might be surprised to learn that a bro is very likely to back you up.
+When your man starts spending too much time away, a good bro will look out for his bro.
+If your relationship is solid and the bro knows this, he's not going to let his bro screw it up.
+If you're cool, a good bro will see that.